martinkearn/Content/Blogs/Configuring Kerberos for SharePoint 2007 - Excel Services and SQL Analysis Services.md

   - SharePoint 2007
 ---

-# Configuring Kerberos for SharePoint 2007 - Excel Services and SQL Analysis Services

-This is the second of my several-part series on how to configure Kerberos for MOSS 2007\.
+.This is the second of my several-part series on how to configure Kerberos for MOSS 2007\.
 In the [first article](http://blogs.msdn.com/martinkearn/archive/2007/04/23/configuring-kerberos-for-sharepoint-2007-part-1-base-configuration-for-sharepoint.aspx), I outlined the steps that are required in order to get Kerberos working for a basic MOSS installation.
 In this article I am going to address one of the most common scenarios that actually requires Kerberos in order to work; that is using Excel Services to display data from a SQL Analysis Services Cube (or a normal SQL database) via SharePoint.

 **Why does this scenario require Kerberos?**